turingschool/curriculum/source/projects/blogger.markdown

 With that understanding, let's create a `Comment` model.
 Switch over to your terminal and enter this line:

 {% terminal %}
-$ rails generate model Comment author_name:string body:text article:references
+$ bin/rails generate model Comment author_name:string body:text article:references
 {% endterminal %}

 We've already gone through what files this generator creates, we'll be most interested in the migration file and the `comment.rb`.